 The minor is available to students who are not seeking the B.A. in philosophy.
+Philosophy requires 15 credit hours of coursework in philosophy, including at least 9 credit hours in advanced courses (3000-level or above).

 Requirements for the Minor Credit Hours

 PHIL 3351 or 3352 3

 Four additional PHIL courses, with at least two courses at the 2000 level or above 12

 15